lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    If :math:`k` is too small, the biasing potential is too weak to force the particle to explores the region of interest, making it impossible to reconstruct the PMF:
+    If :math:`k` is too small, the biasing potential is too weak to force the particle to explores the region of interest, making it impossible to reconstruct the PMF.

 ..  container:: justify